Donors

 Our investment pools are oriented towards consistency as it relates to strategy and risk assumption.
 While it can feel uncomfortable at times, our approach relies on the idea that bear markets end as suddenly and unexpectedly as they arrive.
 Furthermore, extremely pessimistic pricing can selectively take hold during such times and provide outsized opportunities that combine unusually large prospective gains and limited durable downside.
 Our view is that long-term investment success depends, in part, on capturing these opportunities.
 Therefore, our investment strategy during bear markets differs little from our investment strategy during other times.

-Crewcial Partners LLC of New York was retained by the Investment Committee in 2007 to monitor the investment performance of individual managers and to advise the Committee on investment strategy, asset allocation and manager selection.
+The Investment Committee retained Crewcial Partners LLC of New York in 2007 to monitor the investment performance of individual managers and to advise the Committee on investment strategy, asset allocation and manager selection.
 The firm’s focus is on advising nonprofit organizations.
-Crewcial currently advises 146 clients, 34 of which are community foundations, with assets under management of $39 billion.
+Crewcial advises over 100 clients, more than 20 of which are community foundations, with total firm assets under advisement of $29 billion.
+Regional community foundation clients include Silicon Valley Community Foundation, Marin Community Foundation, and The San Francisco Foundation.

 From our investment consultant, Crewcial Partners LLC

-For more information, please contact Chelsea Fahr, Senior Director of Philanthropy, at chelsea@sacregcf.org or (916) 921-7723.
+For more information, contact Naomi Wilson, Chief Financial Officer, at naomi@sacregcf.org or (916) 921-7723.

-We invite questions about our investment strategies and results, your fund statement, and ways we can help you achieve your philanthropic goals.
+We invite questions about investment strategies and results, your fund statement, and ways we can help you achieve your philanthropic goals.